uri-csc301/programming-languages-workspace/README.md

-# CSC 301 – Fundamentals of Programming Languages
+# CSC 301 – Fundamentals Of Programming Languages

 Welcome to CSC 301!

-This repository serves as your **primary workspace for the course**.
+This repository serves as your primary workspace for the course.
 Throughout the semester, you will use this repository to:
 - Review lecture examples
 - Practice with self-assessment problems
 - Complete and submit assignments

 ---

-## About the Course
+## About The Course

-In this course, we explore the **fundamental concepts of programming languages**, including:
+In this course, we explore the fundamental concepts of programming languages including:
 - Programming paradigms (functional, object-oriented, logic)
 - Language design and implementation
 - Syntax and semantics